facil-io/cstl/fio-stl.md

 #include "fio-stl.h"
 ```

-The Simple Template Library includes a simple, thread-safe, task queue based on a linked list of ring buffers.
+The facil.io library includes a simple, thread-safe, task queue based on a linked list of ring buffers.

 Since delayed processing is a common task, this queue is provides an easy way to schedule and perform delayed tasks.